 Ox Cart Days releases second medallion hunt clue

-Starting July 24, clues for the Star Prairie Lions Club Ox Cart Day medallion hunt are revealed weekly at www.frontiernet.net/~rbensen/oxcartdays.htm and in the New Richmond News.
-Ox Cart Days takes place in Star Prairie, with this year's festival running from Friday, Aug.
+Starting July 24, clues for the Star Prairie Lions Club Ox Cart Day medallion hunt will be revealed weekly at www.frontiernet.net/~rbensen/oxcartdays.htm and in the New Richmond News.
+Ox Cart Days takes place in Star Prairie, with this year’s festival running from Friday, Aug.
 16-Sunday, Aug.
 18.

 The medallion, a silver disk emblazoned with the Lions’ logo, will be located on public property in the village of Star Prairie.
 The medallion will never be hidden where a person would have to disturb or destroy any village plant life or property.